Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Bone Devil.md

 "languages": "Infernal, telepathy 120 ft."
 "cr": "9"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Magical darkness doesn't impede the devil's darkvision."
+- "desc": "Magical darkness doesn't impede the devil's darkvision."
   "name": "Devil's Sight"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil has advantage on saving throws against spells and other magical\
+- "desc": "The devil has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil makes three attacks: two with its claws and one with its sting."
+- "desc": "The devil makes three attacks: two with its claws and one with its sting."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 1d8 + 4|avg (1d8 + 4) slashing damage."
+    \ Hit: 8 (dice: 1d8 + 4|avg (1d8 + 4)) slashing damage."
   "name": "Claw"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 2d8 + 4|avg (2d8 + 4) piercing damage plus dice: 5d6|avg (5d6)\
+    \ Hit: 13 (dice: 2d8 + 4|avg (2d8 + 4)) piercing damage plus 17 (dice:\
-    \ poison damage, and the target must succeed on a DC 14 Constitution saving throw\
+    \ 5d6|avg (5d6)) poison damage, and the target must succeed on a DC 14 Constitution\
-    \ or become [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]] for 1 minute.\
+    \ saving throw or become [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]]\
-    \ The target can repeat the saving throw at the end of each of its turns, ending\
+    \ for 1 minute.
+The target can repeat the saving throw at the end of each of its\
-    \ the effect on itself on a success."
+    \ turns, ending the effect on itself on a success."
   "name": "Sting"
 "source":
 - "MM"